kiranbulan/mini_pythonproject/README.md

-#1 this repository contain mini project of python
+This repository contains mini project in python